Mons Ivar Mjelde

-Mons Ivar Mjelde (born 17 November 1967) is a Norwegian footballer coach and former player who works as head coach for the Norwegian club Øygarden.
+Mons Ivar Mjelde (born 17 November 1967) is a Norwegian football coach and former player who works as head coach for the Norwegian club Øygarden.

 He is notable for having led Brann to the Norwegian top division championship in 2007, breaking the widely supported team's notorious spell of 44 years without a league title.
 As a player, he was a prolific goalscorer both in the Norwegian top division and the Austrian Bundesliga.
 He also won three caps for Norway, scoring two goals.

 Mjelde has won the Kniksen award both as a player and as a head coach.

 Playing career

 Mjelde was born in Osterøy.
 During his active career, He spent two seasons at Austria Wien, two and a half seasons at Lillestrøm and a total of seven seasons at Brann.
 He also played one season in Bryne – before he went to Lillestrøm.
 Towards the end of his career, he was loaned out to Sogndal in 2001.
 Mjelde scored 72 goals in 160 matches for Brann, earning himself and the team silver medals in 1997 and 2000, bronze medals and a cup silver as losing finalists in 1999 and an advancement to the quarter final in the Cup Winners' Cup in 1997, in which they were eliminated by Liverpool.
 After returning to Brann from Austria in 1996, Mjelde scored 19 goals in 15 league appearances, earning him the Kniksen award as "striker of the year".
 Mons Ivar played three games and scored two goals for Norway.